bagabont/unified-push-notifications-server/README.md

 Status: 201 Created || 204 No Content
 ```

-### Retrieving Payload of a Push Event
+### Retrieving Payload

-To retrieve a push event payload you should send the ID of the notification as a parameter.
+To retrieve a push event payload you should send the ID of the event as a parameter.

-##### Type
-Allows different resources to be opened via push notifications.
-Moreover you could make client to open URL when user clicks on push notification.
-For URL notification you could set in which browser should the URL be opened and browser title.
-For launching in the default browser set `"default_browser" :true`, for internal browser `"default_browser" :false`.

 **Request:**
 ```httph